mrc-ide/public-events-microbit-epidemic/docs/IMPLEMENTATION.md

 ### Registration of a minion

-Minions, on startup, broadcast their willingness to play the epidemic game.
-These all get ignored, until the master is in the `MASTER_STAGE_RECRUITMENT` stage, and it alone will then respond to this message.
-It asks the laptop for the friendly-id for this minion.
-The laptop replies by repeating the minion's serial number, and returning the friendly id to the master.
-The master then broadcasts the minion's serial number (so the minion knows the message is intended for it), the friendly id, the master's serial number, the current time on the master, and the parameters of the epidemic.
+Minions, on startup, are in the UNREGISTERED radio group, and they broadcast their willingness to play the epidemic game, sending their serial number and software version to all who listen.
+But no-one listenes, until the master is ready.
+It then listens on the same gruop, and on receiving a message, asks the laptop for the friendly-id for this minion's (longer) serial number.
+The laptop replies, repeating the minion's serial number, and returning the friendly id to the master.
+The master broadcasts the minion's serial number (so the minion knows the message is intended for it), the friendly id, the master's serial number, the current time on the master, and the parameters of the epidemic.